 Paul Fogleman: I am a university administrator and member of the IU Mental Health Committee and want to assist NAMI in creating a presence on campus.
 I am an advocate for an immediate family member and my life has been profoundly affected by schizophrenia and PTSD.

 Christine Talley Haseman: I am a life-long resident of Bloomington, with the exception of a couple of years that I lived in the Louisville area after I graduated law school.
 I earned my undergraduate degree, my Masters in Business Administration, and my law degree from IU-Bloomington.
 I have been a practicing attorney since 1995, and have had my own law practice for over ten of those years.
 During my legal career, I have also had the opportunity to serve as a Juvenile Court Referee (non-elected judicial officer), a Monroe Circuit Court Judge, and a Deputy Prosecuting Attorney, where I prosecuted primarily domestic violence cases.
 I am once again in private practice with my own law firm.
 The primary focus of my practice is working as a Guardian Ad Litem, where I represent the best interests of children in custody proceedings.
 I am also a licensed Family Law Mediator.
+My husband, Fred, and I live with our two children, a sixteenyear-old daughter and a thirteen-year-old son, our three dogs, and three rabbits.
 I became particularly interested in serving on the NAMI-GBA Board after participating in the NAMI Family-to-Family Class last spring.
 While I have always tried to be an advocate for people with mental illness, as well as other disabilities, my personal experience with mental illness in my family drove home the importance of reducing the stigma of mental illness, and the need for ensuring that those suffering with mental illness have the help, resources, and support that they need to succeed in their lives.

 Jan Owens: I am a mechanical engineer, retiring in 2010 after 33 years of federal service.
 I have been married to my wife, Sherry, for 37 years.
 I am active in our church where I recently completed an 8 ½ year position on the board of administration.
 Our son was diagnosed with schizophrenia as an 18 year old and suffered with the disease for 13 years until his suicide death earlier this year.
 Our son experienced multiple local and state hospital admissions so I have some idea of the mental healthcare system.
 My wife and I have firsthand knowledge of the devastating effect of mental illness on the patient and their family.
 As a resident of Lawrence County I have an interest in spreading the awareness of mental illness in the Lawrence County community and other areas served by the Greater Bloomington Area NAMI.